 After breakfast at the hotel, we took a walk and stumbled on a lovely coffee shop called Wild Flour a hipster hangout behind some of the tallest buildings in the banking district.
 I had a refreshing watermelon iced tea and Jonny sipped a cup of Vietnamese coffee which was darn good.
 We didn’t walk for long, it’s hugely busy and I think we almost got hit by a hundred cars and bikes oh and these above which are there forms of buses, no 216 to Kingston in sight here.

 After coming back to chill by the pool for a bit we ended up having a quick nap that turned into a 4 hour snooze, before heading down to the bar at the bottom of the hotel for a drink before hopping in a cab in rush hour traffic to the SM Mall of Asia.
 Wow this shopping mall is huge, we wanted to see the bay where the ferris wheel was as we saw it flying in, it was very much like a UK beach town full of amusement games and restaurants all lined along the coast.

 The mall was just a humongous maze, we wanted to go here to grab a bite to eat which we did and its a bit of a gem.
 We ate in a place called Tempura and for less than £18 for the both of us we feasted.
 Beer for Jonny and more watermelon juice for me with dishes like dynamite shrimp shushi, giant tempura shrimp, chicken teryaki noodles, karage chicken and gyoza.
 It is by no means high end but the food was delicious and cheap too.

-Be back in 5 days or so with a round of of Coron, followed by Bohol, Borocay and the last leg back where we started.
+Be back soon with posts on Coron, followed by Bohol, Borocay and the last leg back where we started right here in Manila.